-The findings of the experiment can finally be summarized as i).
-Under natural growing condition the aromatic rice cultivars showed their highest yielding ability at 60 kg N ha-1, and this yielding ability can be further increased by 0.6% in Shakkorkhora, 25% in Chinigura, 19% in Kalijira and 11% in Kataribhog by preventing lodging. ii).
-Under lodging preventing condition, except Chinigura the other three cultivars Shakkorkhora, Kalijira and Kataribhog showed their highest yielding ability even up to 120 kg N ha-1. iii).
-As the indigenous aromatic rice cultivars Shakkorkhora, Kalijira and Kataribhog showed their highest level of nitrogen (120 kg N ha-1) application, these cultivars may be used as parent materials for the development of high yielding aromatic rice varieties.
+The findings of the experiment can finally be summarized as follows:

+- i) Under natural growing condition the aromatic rice cultivars showed their highest yielding ability at 60 kg N ha-1, and this yielding ability can be further increased by 0.6% in Shakkorkhora, 25% in Chinigura, 19% in Kalijira and 11% in Kataribhog by preventing lodging. - ii) Under lodging preventing condition, except Chinigura the other three cultivars Shakkorkhora, Kalijira and Kataribhog showed their highest yielding ability even upto 120 kg N ha-1. - iii) As the indigenous aromatic rice cultivars Shakkorkhora, Kalijira and Kataribhog showed their highest yielding ability even at highest level of nitrogen (120 kg N ha-1) application, these cultivars may be used as parent materials for the development of high yielding aromatic rice varieties.